GoogleChrome/developer.chrome.com/site/en/blog/colrv1-fonts/index.md

 The example assets from Google Fonts used in the example are live in the [Google Fonts web API](https://developers.google.com/fonts/docs/css2).
-They are not listed in the directory at [fonts.google.com](https://fonts.google.com) as they will only work on Chrome 98+ at the moment and showcase experimental work.
+They are not listed in the directory at [fonts.google.com](https://fonts.google.com) as they will only work on Chrome 98 or later and showcase experimental work.

 You can now make your own COLRv1 fonts using free and open-source tools.
-Check out the [nanoemoji font compiler](https://github.com/googlefonts/nanoemoji) which allows you to build COLRv1 fonts from SVG source images, then try them out in Chrome 98 or later.
+Check out the [nanoemoji font compiler](https://github.com/googlefonts/nanoemoji) which allows you to build COLRv1 fonts from SVG source images, then try them in Chrome 98 or later.
 Try making your own spin on Bungee Spice by changing the gradient colors using
 [these instructions](https://github.com/rsheeter/Bungee/blob/master/README.md#build-your-own-copy).